wyf880701/hello-world/README.md

 # hello-world
-This is my the first example in GitHub
+This is wyf's the first example in GitHub